ibadetazemi/SQL-Project/starting_with_questions.md

 SELECT MAX(products)
 FROM sales
 WHERE top-selling;
-WHERE country IN ('Canada', 'USA')
- AND title = 'Products'
+WHERE country IN ('Canada', 'USA', 'Australia', 'Isreal') AND title = 'Products'
  AND city = 'All cities'